Armillaria ostoyae

-Armillaria ostoyae (synonym Armillaria solidipes) is a species of fungus (mushroom), pathogenic to trees, in the family Physalacriaceae.
-In the western United States, it is the most common variant of the group of species under the name Armillaria mellea.
-A. ostoyae is common on both hardwood and conifer wood in forests west of the Cascade Range in Oregon, United States.
+Armillaria ostoyae (synonym A. solidipes) is a pathogenic species of fungus in the family Physalacriaceae.
 It has decurrent gills and the stipe has a ring.
-The mycelium invades the sapwood and is able to disseminate over great distances under the bark or between trees in the form of black rhizomorphs ("shoestrings").
-In most areas of North America, Armillaria ostoyae can be separated from other species by its physical features: cream-brown colors, prominent cap scales, and a well-developed stem ring distinguish it from other Armillaria.
+The mycelium invades the sapwood of trees, and is able to disseminate over great distances under the bark or between trees in the form of black rhizomorphs ("shoestrings").
+In most areas of North America, it can be distinguished from other Armillaria species by its cream-brown colors, prominent cap scales, and a well-developed ring.